 Doctors may recommend ibuprofen, naproxen, or steroid injections to ease the pain and swelling.3 Conservative treatments for rotator cuff injuries are similar to those used in other types of strains: RICE.
-The RICE stands for Rest, Icing, Compression, and Elevation.
+The acronym RICE stands for Rest, Icing, Compression, and Elevation.
 RICE aims to reduce swelling and inflammation and to limit additional injury.
 Doctors may even recommend various exercises to strengthen and rehabilitate the shoulder.
-Sleeping positions will also need adjustment.
+The patient’s sleeping positions will also need to be adjusted to compensate for healing the injury.
 There could, however, be bone injuries underlying the rotator cuff strain.
-Some patients are still in pain regardless of conservative care.
-Doctors may then recommend surgery, especially if the rotator cuff is completely torn.
+Some patients remain in a state of pain despite pursuing conservative care.
+Doctors might then recommend surgery, especially if the rotator cuff is completely torn.
 Surgery will then reattach the bone and tendon.4 Arthroscopic surgery can be used to “remove inflamed tissue and part of the bone”.5

 Chiropractic Approach for Rotator Cuff Injuries